 This breed is becoming more and more popular.
-They currently rank in 74th place out of 194 breeds.
+They currently rank in 74th place out of 194 breeds on the AKC website.

-The good news is that Chows are serene, dignified dogs.
+The good news is that they are serene, dignified dogs.
 However, they have lots of health risks.
 This breed is therefore not for everyone.

 If you’re unprepared to care for these dogs, we would recommend choosing another breed.
 One that has health issues you can test for, not structural issues to do with muzzle length.

 Rescuing a Chow